HeardLibrary/digital-scholarship/privacy/index.md

 [Keybase](https://keybase.io/) is a less well-known service that provides encrypted messaging as well as other services, such as 250 GB of free, encrypted cloud storage and private/public keys that can be used with other services.
 It is available for Mac and Windows operating systems and for mobile devices.

+[Cryptopad](https://cryptpad.fr/) is an open-source project that is a private-by-design alternative to popular office tools and cloud services.

+## Secure meeting

+[Jitsi](https://jitsi.org/jitsi-meet/) is a free video conferencing platform that is fully encrypted.
+It's open source and can be used without an account.

 ## Anonymous browsing with Tor

 Although most browsers have "incognito" or "private" browsing modes that delete browsing history and cookies, they do not actually protect you from online data harvesting or monitoring of your browsing activities.
 The [Tor Browser](https://www.torproject.org/) enables real anonymous and private browsing through a number of technologies that encrypt your browsing and sends your traffic through a network of volunteer-run Tor Relay servers.
 It also isolates each website you visit and aims to make all users look the same so that you can't be "fingerprinted".